zestydevy/dinosaur-planet/docs/Overview.md

 - `splat.yaml` - The project configuration for splat.
 Here is where ROM segments are marked for extraction.
 - `symbol_addrs.txt` - Defines addresses for known symbols (only those are referenced directly in assembly code).
 - `undefined_funcs.txt` - Defines addresses for functions that are known but aren't referenced directly in assembly code.
-- `undefined_syms.txt` - Defines addresses for symbols  that are known but are not referenced directly in assembly code.
+- `undefined_syms.txt` - Defines addresses for symbols  that are known but aren't referenced directly in assembly code.
 - `undefined_funcs_auto.txt` - Addresses of functions that splat found automatically.
 This file should not be modified directly.
 - `undefined_syms_auto.txt` - Addresses of symbols that splat found automatically.
 This file should not be modified directly.